 “Sophrosyne is powerful, stimulating, expressive, and introspective.
 I found myself reading and rereading several passages—pages, even—as I coursed through the book.
 I was able to lose myself while reading out loud in a crowded space, as if speaking to her characters and Marianne Apostolides herself.”

 “This story is unlike anything I’ve ever read.
 It’s unsettling, it’s contemplative, and it’s vast.”

-I’ve discussed sophrosyne — as a concept, and as a novel — with various interviewers.
+I’ve discussed sophrosyne with various interviewers.
 The discussions ranged freely from the writing process, the Socratic virtue, and the undertow of eroticism in this book.
-Have a look — and a listen — to some of the interviews and readings here.
+Have a look, and a listen, to some of the interviews and readings here.